 Wade’s reputation, where ever he has coached, is a person who is a tireless worker and relentless recruiter.
 Wade was VCU Head Coach Shaka Smart’s first hire upon being named the head VCU coach in 2009.

 That reputation was cemented prior to his arrival on the VCU campus.
-He served as an assistant to Tommy Amaker in 2007-08 and 2008-09.
+He served as an assistant to Tommy Amaker at Harvard in 2007-08 and 2008-09.
 Much like at VCU, he was Amaker’s first hire.
 In their second year, the Crimson went 14-14, the first season of .500 or better in the program since 2001-02.
 Wade had a hand in the development of future NBA standout Jeremy Lin and assembled a top 25 recruiting class during his stay.

 Wade’s coaching start came at Clemson where he served as Director of Basketball Operations (2006-07) and Graduate Assistant (2005-06) after four seasons as a student manager (2002-05).
 There he worked for coaches Larry Shyatt (2002-03) and Oliver Purnell (2004-07).